 Accessible only through Unicoi State Park, the park includes a public use area, a half-mile paved trail to the waterfall, the Smith Creek Trail to/from Unicoi (which we’ll discuss below), and a short wheelchair-accessible interpretive trail.

 One of Georgia’s National Recreation Trails, the Anna Ruby Falls Trail leads to twin waterfalls.
 From their origins on Tray Mountain (Georgia’s 6th tallest), Curtis Creek drops 153 feet and York Creek drops 50 feet.
 They join to form Smith Creek, which ultimately flows into Unicoi Lake.

-It’s not quite as stunning as other waterfalls near Helen, such as Dukes Creek Falls and Raven Cliff Falls.
+It’s not quite as stunning as other waterfalls near Helen GA, such as Dukes Creek Falls, Raven Cliff Falls and Horse Trough Falls.
 But Anna Ruby Falls is easy to hike to and is a fantastic place to savor a picnic while soaking up the scenery.

 It gets crowded on weekends in summertime, but Anna Ruby is especially beautiful when the rhododendrons bloom in Spring and when the Autumn leaves turn colors.

 READ MORE: The 20 Best Things to Do in Helen GA

 As one of the “Adventure Lodges of Georgia,” the park offers numerous family-friendly activities designed specifically with kids in mind.

 Our favorite of these was the Unicoi Archery & Air Gun Range, where Mary learned how to use an air rifle safely while I got in some target practice with my compound bow.